idekerlab/hiview/README.md

 ### Automatic gene set enrichment analysys by Enrichr

-When a user selects a subsystem, HiView can automatically perform gene set enrichment analysis using the [Enrichr](http://amp.pharm.mssm.edu/Enrichr/) web service.
+Proteins in the current assembly can be queried for term enrichment against selected pathway databases _via_ Enrichr [Xie 2021; PMID: 33780170].
 By default, this option is turned off.
-To enable this option, turn on the **Automatically run gene set analysis with Enricher** function in the Control Panel (_hamburger_ icon left to the search panel).
+To enable it, turn on the **Automatically run gene set analysis with Enricher** function in the Control Panel (_hamburger_ icon left to the search panel).
 Enrichment results are displayed on a separate bottom panel.

 ----